FAIMS/CSIRO-Geochemistry-Sampling/README.md

 # About this module:
 This module was created for the **Capricorn Distal Footprints project**, based at Mineral Resources unit of CSIRO, Perth, Australia.
 The module has been designed to collect geosampling data in the remote parts of rural Western Australia.
-Different sampling teams collect data about water, rock, soil, and plant samples as well as take pictures, and GIS points using the FAIMS Mobile app.
+Different sampling teams collect data about water, rock, soil, soil crust, and vegetation samples as well as take pictures, and GIS points using the FAIMS Mobile app.

 ## Authorship:
 This module was co-developed by Dr Jens Klump and Dr Nathan Reid at Mineral Resources unit of CSIRO and Adela Sobotkova, Brian Ballsun-Stanton and Petra Janouchova at the FAIMS Project, Department of Ancient History, Macquarie University.